ellissuen/Predicting-Pancreatic-Cancer-using-Urinary-Biomarkers/README.md

 Implementation of this model into real-world healthcare systems presents a complex challenge, particularly concerning its scope of use as a preliminary, non-invasive screening process followed by more intensive invasive procedures.
 Ethical considerations must be addressed, ranging from patient privacy and consent, to the potential for misdiagnosis or overdiagnosis - ultimately leading to patient outcomes.
 Additionally, issues related to algorithm bias and equitable access to healthcare must be carefully addressed to ensure the model's ethical use and effectiveness in clinical practice.

-At present, the model is deployed on AWS, providing accessibility and scalability for further development and deployment.
+At present, the model is not available.
+However, the code is available for further development and deployment - ideally on a cloud platform like AWS for 24 hour availability and the ability to handle production level traffic.
 Looking ahead, there are several ways to enhance this project.
 These include refining the model's architecture, incorporating additional data sources, and implementing advanced algorithms to improve its predictive capabilities.
+The model may also extend in scale to include monitoring and logging usage and track model performance all the way to automated testing within healthcare facilities after urine tests are conducted.
 These advancements may also extend to mobile applications by using frameworks such as TensorFlow Lite, enpowering individuals to gain insight about their own health outcomes.
 By continuing to refine and iterate upon this prototype, more impactful applications of supervised learning in healthcare may emerge.

 <a name="references"></a>